Creekside-Robotics/2023-Vision-Processing-Code/README.md

 - Install numpy using the following command `pip install numpy`
 - Install pynetworktables using the following command `pip install pynetworktables`
 - Install pyapriltags using the following command `pip install pyapriltags`
+- Install robotpy-cscore using the following command `pip install robotpy-cscore`

 ## Documentation for WPILIB and other libraries
 Documentation for of the important libraries used in this project.